Opinion: Is this the beginning of the end for Boris Johnson?

 It certainly isn’t something that the hoo-ha over MPs’ second jobs can achieve.
 Despite overheated comparisons to the expenses scandal of 2009, I don’t think that seven MPs are going to go to jail this time.

-Johnson made a bad decision, probably motivated by a desire to weaken the standards commissioner who might require him to abide by the rules designed to protect the integrity of public life.
+Johnson made a bad decision, probably motivated by a desire to weaken the standards commissioner, who might require him to abide by the rules designed to protect the integrity of public life.
 His decision triggered a storm of stories that have done some damage, even if it is not nearly as much as he deserved.
 I suspect that Dominic Cummings, Rishi Sunak and Keir Starmer will have to wait a while longer.

 Join our new commenting forum